apigee/IgniteEngine-iOS/README.md

 3. Remove Main.storyboard  (select it, right-click, and choose "Move to Trash")

+4. Open Supporting Files/Info.plist

-4. Remove "Main storyboard file base name" entry from Info.plist file.
+    1. Remove the property named `Main storyboard file base name`.

+    2. Add a new property named `IXApp` with the value `app.json` (modify this property's value if required).

+    3. Add a new property named `IXAssets` with the value `assets` (modify this property's value if required).

 5. Delete ViewController.h and ViewController.m